 It’s tempting to splurge and keep living large, but everyone should save and invest some of her funds for the future.
 Do you often find yourself stressed out about money?
 Do you see yourself spending too much money?
-Being financially stressed out is something that you don’t want to get into, as it can really way you down.
+You don’t want to get into being financially stressed out, as it can really weigh you down.
 Always ask your self am I spending too much money?

 Spending too much money unnecessarily is something that you should be worried about.

-When you spend too much money, you will be left with nothing for savings, so know-how and what to spend on should concern you.
+You will be left with nothing for savings when you spend too much money, so know-how and what to spend on should concern you.
 One of the main concerns is the inability to cover an emergency or unexpected expense.
 Of course, some aren’t making enough money.
 And others who live above their means, even if they don’t realize it.